alqahtani-y/Tuwaiq-Bootcamp-Project/Project Proposal/Proposal.md

     * Huggingface pretrained language models.

 ### MVP Goal:
-A minimum viable product would be a exploratory data analysis and a baselines classifier.
+A minimum viable product would be an Exploratory Data Analysis (EDA) and a baseline classifier.